boggydigital/wits/README.md

  line2-2
 ```

+## Why wits?

+Why you'd use wits vs other options?
+In most cases there are existing and better general purpose text formats: JSON, YAML, TOML, etc. Yet, sometimes you don't need most of the functionality they offer and might appreciate lighter solution for simpler cases.

+In those cases, you might appreciate wits - it works great when you need simple structural data (that's fixed and not generic, by design) and you want to allow effortless human data entry into those files, that's harder to mess up.

+## Lines types

 In essence, wits files contain lines and line prefix defines line role:

 - `#` character prefix makes line a comment